bobvoorneveld/django-hash-field/README.md

   2. column of length 40, storing hashed value of url

 Then create an index on the second column.
-Class HashField implements a custom field in Django, which autoamtically stores the hashed value of the original field (such as url field) everytime the model is saved.
+Class HashField implements a custom field in Django, which automatically stores the hashed value of the original field (such as url field) every time the model is saved.

 Example
 -------